Sonia-96/MyStudyNotes/ComputerSystems/Operating System.md

 ## Application Binary Interface (ABI)

+An ABI is the **calling convention** which determines how data is provided as input to, or read as output from, computational routines.
+Examples of this are the x86 calling conventions.

 registers hold addresses in RAM

 - first 6 int or pointer parameters must be placed in: `rdi`, `rsi`, `rdx`, `rcx`, `r8`, `r9`